hdickie/Data_Profile_Tester/README.md

+## Motivation
+This project is a python module that can be used to define tests for data sets.
+This is part of a larger project to bring all my personal data into governed data pipelines.
+Automating these sort of tests has a huge potential to save time and accelerate development.

 ## Background

-This project is a python module that can be used to define tests for data sets.

 In my roles as Data Analyst and System Analyst, I have had to analyze many datasets and I found that it is possible to break up the questions we ask about datasets into a handful of cases.

 Quickly reviewing some terms from set theory: